ezweave/pretty-functional/chapters/one/one.md

 ) => n === 0 ?
 1 : n * factorialRecurse(n - 1)
 ```

+But, of course, it really needs PTC support to be performant, but barring that....

-Again, this isn't mind blowing and the `lodash`-less solution is actually easier to grok.
+This isn't mind blowing and the `lodash`-less solution is actually easier to grok.
 So let's step through it.

 If we want `n = 4`, this becomes easier.
 That is: